-3.7.4 Transit Terminal
+3.87.4 Transit Terminal

 To ensure the success of the Transit Terminal, the proper integration of transportation and land use planning is critical.
-In weighing the appropriate balance among policy objectives for the development of the Transit Terminal, all efforts must be made to support the existing transit terminal and to facilitate any required expansion or other changes necessary to maximize transit service.
+In weighing the appropriate balance among policy objectives for any modification or the development associated withof the Transit Terminal, all efforts must be made to support the existing transit terminal and to facilitate any required expansion or other changes necessary to maximize transit service.

-3.8 Park
+3.98 Park

-- 3.8.1 The Parks in Promenade Centre include lands designated Park on Schedule C of this Secondary Plan.
-The size and location of Parks may be modified without amendment to this Plan through the review of specific development applications. - 3.8.2 The Park designations on Schedule C of this Secondary Plan are located conceptually throughout the community to serve residents within a five minute walk.
+- 3.98.1 The Parks in Promenade Centre include lands designated Park on Schedule C of this Secondary Plan.
+The size and location of Parks may be modified without amendment to this Plan through the review of specific development applications. - 3.98.2 The Park designations on Schedule C of this Secondary Plan are located conceptually throughout the community to serve residents within a five minute walk.
 The Park designation includes the existing Pierre Elliot Trudeau Park and new parks that will reflect the hierarchy of parks and open spaces identified in Policy 7.3.1 of VOP 2010.
 The total area allocated for parks, including existing and new parks, shall generally be a minimum of 5.98 hectares to accommodate required park facilities and programming opportunities.

-3.9 Schools
+3.109 Schools

-- 3.9.1 The Secondary School symbol on Schedule C of this Secondary Plan recognizes the existing St. Elizabeth Secondary School.
-The school is located in the Community Hub Precinct and includes existing playing fields which are designated as "Park", while the school site is designated as Low-Rise Mixed-Use, a designation which permits the school use. - 3.9.2 Any changes to the lands in the Secondary School designation shall be developed and designed in consultation with the appropriate school board in accordance with the policies of the VOP 2010 including Policy 7.2.3 and the urban design policies of Section 4.0 of this Secondary Plan.
+- 3.109.1 The Secondary School symbol on Schedule C of this Secondary Plan recognizes the existing St. Elizabeth Secondary School.
+The school is located in the Community Hub Precinct and includes existing playing fields which are designated as "Park", while the school site is located within designated asthe Low-Rise Mixed-Use designation, a designation which permits the school use. - 3.109.2 Any changes to the lands in the Secondary Plan which include the Sschool usedesignation shall be developed and designed in consultation with the appropriate school board in accordance with the policies of the VOP 2010 including Policy 7.2.3 and the urban design policies of Section 4.0 of this Secondary Plan.
 Building types will be determined through the design process.